michiard/CLOUDS-LAB/labs/pig-lab/README.md

 + Users 13, 14 and 15 are followers of user 12.
 + User 17 is a follower of user 16.

-### Counting the number of "friends" per Twitter user
+### Counting the number of "followers" per Twitter user

-Problem statement: for each user, calculate the total number of followers of that user
+Problem statement: for each user, calculate the total number of followers of that user.

 Open the pig script ```./pig-lab/sample-solutions/OSN/tw-count.pig``` in your favorite editor.
 Your goal is to fill-in the TODOs and produce the desired output: in the example above, we would like to have that user 12 has 3 followers and user 16 has 1 follower.
 The output format should be like: